-Following the latest changes to government funding for students’ fees, the Trust has redirected its assistance to provide bursaries to help cover tuition fees for some honours students and book and meal top-up grants for some undergraduates.
+Following significant changes to government funding for students’ fees from 2018, the Trust redirected its assistance to provide bursaries to help cover tuition fees for some honours students and book and meal top-up grants for some undergraduates.
 All those assisted come from low-income families and qualify under the Trust’s criterion of need.

 The Trust does not accept direct applications from students for its bursaries.
 The Trustees make awards from a shortlist of qualifying students provided by the University, along with details of their family income and academic records.

 The Trust’s focus always has been on the individual students it tries to help.
 Therefore, the Trustees try to correspond with them and obtain feedback on their hopes, ambitions and progress with their studies.

 The University administers the bursaries on the Trust’s behalf.
 Students seeking financial assistance should contact the University’s Student Funding Centre.
 The Centre’s website provides details of the conditions and parameters applying to the bursaries it handles.

 Margaret Thomas Scholarship: A special bursary was established by the Trustees in 2007 in memory of the late Margaret Thomas (nee Dent), who was a driving force behind the Trust.
 The bursary was changed to scholarship in 2011 to ensure that it could be retained by the student even if they later obtained other funding.